OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

    PERMANENT mapset.

-   * Double click on the `elevation.10m` map in the QGIS layer list and in the Transparency tab set its global transparency to 50%.
+   * Double click on the `elevation.10m` map in the QGIS layer list and in the Transparency tab set its global transparency to 30%.

 #.
 To add a vector map, choose :menuselection:`Plugins --> GRASS --> Add GRASS vector layer`.

    * From the PERMANENT mapset select the `roads` map and click :guilabel:`Ok`.

+#.
+Change the layer order if neccessary (roads, elevation, aspect).

 The plugin also gives you access to many of the powerful GRASS analysis modules and visualization tools: